Muirkirk and its surroundings

 "A Survey of Ayrshire" (1811) by William Aiton of Strathaven

-A gradual improvement in conditions..
+A gradual improvement..

-In the second half of the 18th Century it is possible to identify some early initiatives that ultimately resulted in significant improvements in the economic fortunes of Ayrshire - in part as a result of improvements in agricultural productivity but also the start of a move away from an economy based purely on agriculture to one where Muirkirk thrived - at the forefront of the Industrial Revolution.
+In the second half of the 18th Century it is possible to identify some early initiatives that ultimately resulted in significant improvements in the economic fortunes of Ayrshire - in part as a result of improvements in agricultural productivity but also due to the start of a move away from an economy based purely on agriculture to one where Muirkirk thrived at the forefront of the Industrial Revolution.

 Archibald Cochrane, born on January 1st 1748, became the ninth Earl of Dundonald on his father’s death in 1778.
 He was wealthy, owning property throughout the United Kingdom including substantial lands near Muirkirk where there were significant deposits of coal.
-Whilst serving on a ship he became aware of the problems arising out of the activities of shipworms boring holes into the wooden hulls of ships and, in unfavourable conditions, destroying the vessels within a matter of months.
+Whilst serving on a ship he became aware of the problems arising out of the activities of shipworms boring holes into the wooden hulls of ships and in unfavourable conditions destroying the vessels within a matter of months.
 In 1780 he discovered a way to extract coal tar from coal at a much lower cost than had previously been possible - making it cost-effective to sell the tar as a coating to protect ships from shipworm and coal was mined from deposits surrounding Muirkirk to manufacture coal tar for this purpose.
 (In fact this particular initiative was rapidly curtailed, as the use of coal tar to protect ships was superseded by the widespread adoption of copper sheathing, however the development of the coal deposits continued).

 The Muirkirk Iron company was formed in 1787 and this, along with coal mining nearby (a coal mine was begun in 1799 which subsequently became known as the Kames Colliery), provided a boost to the local economy and led in turn to the development of a significant iron manufacturing capability in the 19th Century.

-There was ample evidence of dramatic change happening as the manufacture of products developed.
 From 1750 Muirkirk's population grew at a faster rate than nearly all of Ayrshire and The Statistical Accounts of Scotland 1791-99 recorded the fact that, whilst at some point after 1750 the number of examinable persons in Muirkirk was as low as 447, there had by the 1790s been an increase of 532 men, women and children connected with "the manufactures" and made a point of recording the fact that this innovation was something to be praised: